wpendl99/.github/profile/essentials/pairProgramming/pairProgramming.md

 One of your main objectives of this class is to improve your social skills.
 Working with peers is a great way to do that.
 You are encouraged to work on your start up project with another member as you practice what is know as pair programming.
 Pair programming gained popularity over twenty years ago and is commonly practiced in the industry.

-> for a … cost of about 15%, pair programming improves design quality, reduces defects, reduces staffing risk, enhances technical skills, improves team communications and is considered more enjoyable at statistically significant levels.
+> “for a … cost of about 15%, pair programming improves design quality, reduces defects, reduces staffing risk, enhances technical skills, improves team communications and is considered more enjoyable at statistically significant levels.”
 >
 > — Douglas Crockford